lRomul/argus-freesound/README.md

 * Use different probabilities for sampling curated and noisy data
 * Training on hand relabeled curated samples with a low lwlrap score by previous models
 * Training with BCE on noisy samples with a high lwlrap score by previous models
-* Mixed precision training with `apex.amp` allows use batch size 128 with input size 256x128
+* Mixed precision training with apex.amp allows to use batch size 128 with input size 256x128

 ### Ensemble

-In final submission were used the geometric mean of 7 first-level models and 3 second-level models.
-As second-level models were used [MLP](src/stacking/models.py) trained with different hyperparameters.
-Seven first-level models were chosen by enumeration of combinations of trained experiments to finding highest CV score.
+The geometric mean of 7 first-level models and 3 second-level models were used for final submission.
+[MLP](src/stacking/models.py) trained with different hyperparameters were used as second-level models.
+Seven first-level models were chosen by enumeration of combinations of training experiments to finding highest CV score.

 ### Lab journal

-The progress of the solution during the competition can be viewed in the [laboratory journal](https://docs.google.com/spreadsheets/d/1uOp2Du3CROtpg7TuSFmSejyXQe2Dp8DGh5Dm5onBWfc/edit?usp=sharing).
+The progress of the solution during the competition can be seen in the [laboratory journal](https://docs.google.com/spreadsheets/d/1uOp2Du3CROtpg7TuSFmSejyXQe2Dp8DGh5Dm5onBWfc/edit?usp=sharing).
 It describes all the experiments and ideas partially in Russian, sorry.

 ## Quick setup and start